zun-liang/fcc-25-5-clock/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
+- Set a session length between 1 and 60 minutes
+- Set a break length between 1 and 60 minutes
+- Start, pause, and resume the timer
+- Reset the timer to the initial session length
+- Hear an audible alert when the timer reaches zero
+- View the current countdown time in minutes and seconds format

 ### Screenshot